#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 Resume summary bullet points

-Resume summaries are completely optional and should be kept brief — generally no more than 3-5 lines.
-That said, you can use bullet points to highlight any standout accomplishments or core competencies, particularly if you're an experienced hire applying for senior (think C-level and executive) positions.
+Resume summaries are optional and should be kept brief — generally no more than 3-5 lines.
+That said, you can use bullet points to highlight any standout accomplishments or core competencies.
+For example:

 Use bullet points to emphasize key accomplishments in your resume summary

-If you've opted for a simple skills list at the bottom of your resume, use bullet points to keep this section organized and easily skimmable.
+If you've opted for a simple skills list at the bottom of your resume, use bullet points to keep this section organized and easily skimmable, as shown in the example below.

 Use bullet points to quickly list hard skills on your resume